Adulting 101: The Ultimate Playbook for Thriving in Your 20s and 30s

 Learn Basic Life Skills

-You do not have to be an expert in everything, but know how to:
+You do not need to be an expert in everything, but mastering basic household skills builds confidence and independence.
+Know how to:

 Change a tire